w3f/polkadot-wiki/docs/learn-registrar.md

 ## Setting an On-chain Identity

-> Note: Since we do not support KYC at the moment, the judgment will be marked as "erroneous"
+> Note: The W3F Registrar currently **does not** support KYC so your judgement will be marked
-> immediately if you have set the `legal name`.
+> "erroneous" immediately if you set "legal name".
+Make sure to leave it blank when you fill in your
+> identity information.

 Go to [Accounts](<(https://polkadot.js.org/apps/#/accounts)>) page in Polkadot-JS Apps.
 The easiest way to add the built-in fields is to click the vertical three dots next to one's account and select